Expandable Factor Analysis: Theoretical properties of and

-The first and second terms on the right hand side of (\ref{consist-beta}) are asymptotically normal respectively due to the asymptotic normality of non-zero $\lambda_{pk}^{\mathrm{lla}}$'s and (\ref{t2-conv}).
-By Slutsky's theorem, the left hand side of (\ref{consist-beta}) is also asymptotically normal; therefore, for $p=1, \ldots, P$,
+Following arguments similar to those used to derive \eqref{eq:td2-4}, the first term in (\ref{consist-beta}) is asymptotically normal.
+The second term in (\ref{consist-beta}) is also asymptotically normal from asymptotic normality of the estimates of nonzero loadings shown previously.
+By Slutsky's theorem, the left hand side of \eqref{kkt} is asymptotically normal; therefore,